cilium/cilium/Documentation/gettingstarted/ipvlan.rst

    helm template cilium \
      --namespace kube-system \
      --set global.datapathMode=ipvlan \
-     --set global.ipvlan.primaryDevice=eth0 \
+     --set global.ipvlan.masterDevice=eth0 \
      --set global.tunnel=disabled \
      > cilium.yaml

-It is required to specify the primary ipvlan device which typically points to a networking device that is facing the external network.
-This is done through setting ``global.ipvlan.primaryDevice`` to the name of the networking device such as ``"eth0"`` or ``"bond0"``, for example.
+It is required to specify the master ipvlan device which typically points to a networking device that is facing the external network.
+This is done through setting ``global.ipvlan.masterDevice`` to the name of the networking device such as ``"eth0"`` or ``"bond0"``, for example.
 Be aware this option will be used by all nodes, so it is required this device name is consistent on all nodes where you are going to deploy Cilium.